dulanjal/mdtester/SQL.md

 This package provides the functionality required to access and manipulate data stored in any type of relational database.

 If you are using a database of types: MySQL, SQL Server, Oracle, Sybase, PostgreSQL, DB2, HSQLDB, H2, or Derby, it is recommended to use the Ballerina types specific to them.
-This package acts as a generic type that should be used if you want to connect to a database type out of that list.
+This package provides a generic type that could be used if you want to connect to a database type not in that list.

 The first step to access the database is to create an 'Endpoint', which is a virtual representation of the physical endpoint that you are trying to connect to.
 For this you need to create an endpoint of SQL client type and provide the necessary connection parameters.
 That will create a pool of connections to the specified database.